HarvardPL/formulog/docs/04_logical_formulas.md

 fp_eq[j,k]        : [fp[j,k] smt, fp[j,k] smt] -> bool smt
 ```

-To make it syntactically more pleasant to deal with common floating point types,
+To make it syntactically more pleasant to deal with common floating point
-instead of supplying both the exponent and significand length, users can supply
+types, instead of supplying both the exponent and significand length, users can
-a single parameter which is expanding into the appropriate exponent and
+supply a single parameter that is expanded into the appropriate exponent and
 significand:

 * the parameter `16` is expanded to `5,11`;